GameDevHQ/ThomasWasAlone/README.md

 --------
 - "Esc" for a exit from the game
 - "Enter" for start / pause the game
-- "Q" switch camera from Thomas to Bob (and vice versa)
+- "Q" switch camera from Thomas to Bob (and vice versa) in the fullscreen mode
 - "W" / "A" / "D" for movement Thomas
 - "Up arrow" / "Left arrow" / "Right arrow" for movement Bob
 - "F1" for enable/disable a split-screen